CallMeRZIBI/Minecraft_bot/README.md

 # Minecraft_bot
-playing with neural network from Shiffman
+playing with neural network from Shiffman                   THANK YOU SHIFFMAN

+It just ride the scooter for you xd

 This is my first nn rewritten from Shiffman cause I don't have enough knowlege so please don't blame me pepegas ;)